vinci1it2000/schedula/README.rst

-2. With with a "regular" browser and when connected to the Internet, pre-download locally and unzip the respective ``co2mpas_DEPENDENCIES-vX.X.XXX.7z`` file from the latest ALLINONE release (e.g. http://github.com/JRCSTU/CO2MPAS-TA/releases/).
+2. With with a "regular" browser and when connected to the Internet, pre-download locally and unzip the respective ``co2mpas_DEPENDENCIES-vX.X.XXX.7z`` file from the latest ALLINONE release in: http://github.com/JRCSTU/CO2MPAS-TA/releases/.
-   This archive contains all the dependent packages of |co2mpas|.
+   This archive contains |co2mpas| along with all its dependent packages.

 3. Install |co2mpas|, referencing the above folder.
    Assuming that you unzipped the packages in the folder ``path/to/co2mpas_packages``,